AaronClifford/nominet-ror-epp-software/README.md

 # What is the .uk Right Of Registration?
 https://registrars.nominet.uk/namespace/uk/uk-rights-registration

-# Documentation

-Documentation is available in the *DOCUMENTATION.md* file.

 Please be aware, I make no promises this is going to be successful for you, but the functionality will work.
-You could also turn this into a drop catching script pretty easily too.

 # Why release this for free?